moleculerjs/site/source/docs/logger.md

 title: Logger
 ---
 In Moleculer every main modules have a custom logger instance.
-It is inherited from the broker logger instance and you can set in [options of broker](broker.html#Constructor-options).
+It is inherited from the broker logger instance what you can set in [options of broker](broker.html#Constructor-options).
 Every modules add a prefix to the log messages.
 Using that prefix you can identify the module.

 ```js